educationnull/thejaspher.github.io/_posts/2014-07-01-puppet-configuration-management-getting-started.markdown

 ---
 layout: post
-title:  "Puppet Configuration management - Getting started"
+title:  "[RHEL/ CentOS 7] Puppet Configuration management - Getting started"
 date:   2014-07-01
-tags: Puppet RHEL-CentOS
+tags: linux
 ---

 In this walkthrough, we will be doing an install of a Puppet Master, and deploying an Apache server onto a Puppet agent (client).